Pulutoid/https---github.com-Pulutoid-project-phase-2/README.md

 # Journal Website using HTML, CSS, and Bootstrap

 This is a simple journal website created using HTML, CSS, and Bootstrap.
-The purpose of this project is to showcase my skills in front-end web development.
+The purpose of this project is to showcase our skills in front-end web development.

 ## Features